-Since opening in 2011, this subterranean Beverlywood restaurant from chefs Steve Samson and Zach Pollack, Sotto, has become synonymous with southern Italian cuisine.
+Since Sotto opened in 2011, this subterranean Beverlywood restaurant from chefs Steve Samson and Zach Pollack has become synonymous with southern Italian cuisine.
 However, on September 17, Steve Samson started branching out with a family-style dinner series, which they’ve dubbed Sopra at Sotto.
 His first feast was highly personal, a recreation of his parents’ wedding feast featuring the food of Bologna, the city in Emilia-Romagna where Anna and Robert Samson first met.
 This was ostensibly a five-course meal, but each course contained at least three elements.
 Highlights appeared at every turn, including a pair of supple stecchi.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.